Merrick Limited Ingredient Diet canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Merrick Limited Ingredient Diet dog food looks like an above-average wet product.
+Judging by its ingredients alone, Merrick Limited Ingredient Diet looks like an above-average wet dog food.

 Near-average protein.
-Below-average fat.
-And above-average carbs when compared to a typical canned dog food.
+Above-average fat.
+And near-average carbs when compared to a typical canned dog food.

 When you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

-Merrick Limited Ingredient Diet is a grain-free, meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Merrick Limited Ingredient Diet is a grain-free canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Merrick Dog Food